rothlab/mave-gene-prioritization/README.md

 1. Extract missense variants that had been observed in "clinical testing" (as opposed to "literature only") in ClinVar.

-2. Calculating movability and reappearance parameters using the aggregated and capped Invitae variant counts.
+2. Calculate movability and reappearance parameters using the aggregated and capped Invitae variant counts.

 3. Apply the movability and reappearance parameters to ClinVar genes, calculating their movability- and reappearance-weighted impact score (MARWIS), as well as their difficulty-adjusted impact score (DAIS).